vitessio/website/content/en/docs/21.0/user-guides/vschema-guide/sharded.md

 The DDL creates the `hash` vindex under the `vindexes` section, the `customer` table under the `tables` section, and associates the `customer_id` column to `hash`.
 For sharded keyspaces, the only way to create a table is using the above construct.
 This is because a primary vindex is mandatory for sharded tables.

 {{< info >}}
 Every sharded table must have a Primary Vindex.
-A Primary Vindex must be instantiated from a vindex type that is Unique. `hash`, `unicode_loose_md5` and `binary_md5` are unique vindex types.
+A Primary Vindex must be instantiated from a vindex type that is Unique. `xxhash`, `unicode_loose_xxhash` and `binary_md5` are unique vindex types.
 {{< /info >}}

 The demo brings up the `customer` table as two shards: `-80` and `80-`.
 For a `hash` vindex, input values of 1, 2 and 3 fall in the `-80` range, and 4 falls in the `80-` range.
 Restarting the demo with the updated configs should allow you to perform the following: